-Pinnacle Studio was one of the first commercially available video editors that appeared at the dawn of the digital video age and is one of the oldest video editing products that is still around today.
+Pinnacle Studio was one of the first commercially available video editors aimed at the average home user way back at the dawn of the digital video age.

-If you want to read the full story, I did a blog post on it a while back which covers all the whys and wherefores of the product’s history you can see it here.
+If you want to read the full story, I did a blog post on it a while back which covers all the whys and wherefores of the product’s history and you can see that here.

 Why Pinnacle Studio?

-If you hadn’t already gathered it, the basic purpose of every review on this site is to only include software I have tested myself and found to be acceptable.
+If you hadn’t already gathered, the basic purpose of every review on this site is to only include software I have tested myself and found to be best in class.

 This is all in an effort to try to at least simplify the decision making process in choosing a video editor.

-The difficulty in this field is that there are about 6 or 7 main contenders, all of them good at what they do and the differences between them are minute.
+At this level of the video editing software market there are about 6 or 7 main contenders, all of them good at what they do with only minute differences separating them.